json-bateman/watchma/README.md

 - [tailwindcss](https://github.com/tailwindlabs/tailwindcss/) - Download from Releases

 ### Setting .env variables
 Must have a Jellyfin server with API key in your `.env` for this to run properly.
 For a fun message that plays before the end of the game, you can include an `OPENAI_API_KEY`, it only uses one small token request at the end of each game.
 100 games has cost me ~ $0.01.
+If you don't define `OPENAI_API_KEY` that's ok, the app will still run just fine.

 `JELLYFIN_API_KEY`
 `JELLYFIN_BASE_URL`